 When you know how to cook artichokes you will have a beautiful and tasty vegetable for your meals.
-The artichoke is in season from October to about June and it is in April and May when they are the least expensive.

 They should be a lovely green colour with tight clinging fleshy leaves – so if the leaves are spreading and a bit fuzzy they are becoming too old!
 The stem also should also be nice and fresh and green.

 In many countries you will have a choice of baby artichokes which are lovely to cook, but for those who do not you will have the larger ones, usually around four inches high and in diameter.

 They can be eaten hot or cold and so are a great vegetable to use for yourself, your family or for entertaining friends.

 When used cold they are served as a separate course as a starter or instead of a salad.